 "Kinnaird is the last person we should be placing our faith in.
 I say this not because I believe him to be perfectly contemptible and traitorous, but rather because I have reason to believe that the Dark Lord has placed him in our midst with very specific goals in mind.
 Kinnaird has informed us that the Dark Lord has come under the impression that Harry is gaining rapidly in strength—I was uncertain how he should come to such a conclusion, but it does seem obvious after sifting through a significant amount of Kinnaird's experiences that the Dark Lord is gaining his information from a source other than Kinnaird.
 Likewise, the information he appears to be feeding the boy is not helpful in nature, and I would venture to say that it is even purposely misleading.

 "I bring you this information with one goal in mind.
 If any of you can offer me a viable solution to replacing Kinnaird—even if he is not aware that he has been replaced—then I welcome it.
 Otherwise, I believe there is only one goal left to pursue.

 "Draco Malfoy appears to be our best candidate for the job.
-Regrettably, however, I fear that he will cooperate as willingly as Kinnaird.
+Regrettably, however, I fear that he will not cooperate as willingly as Kinnaird.
 This is going to take a considerable amount of careful handling, and a great amount of help from those within this sphere of influence."

 "This is simply foolishness.
 You mean to tell me," interjected McGonagall, "we are still pursuing this as an option?"